priyanshuhaldar007/Node-Projects/chatApp/Readme.md

-# Chat App V1
+# Chat App V2
 This is a simple implementation of websockets using socket.io library.
 Here the user sends the texts to server and the server emits the message to all the connected users.
+Also the user can send text messages to specific users by passing their ID along with the message.